Recommender systems based on graph embedding techniques: A comprehensive review: General graph embedding for recommendation

 \subsection{Three categories of techniques for general graph embedding}

-Techniques of general graph embedding can be divided into three categories: those based on translation, meta path, and deep learning.
-From an overview, in a graph, translation-based techniques build on algebraic theory and can flexibly and sufficiently preserve local topological features.
-Meta path-based techniques implement by the random walking across nodes and can further capture global topological features.
-For capturing and preserving non-linear topological features, deep learning techniques are the priority.
-The following gives more details of them.
+Techniques of general graph embedding can be divided into three categories: those based on methods of translation, meta path and deep learning.
+From an overview, built on algebraic theory, the translation-based techniques have come to see the merit of being able to sufficiently preserve local topological features in a graph.
+To further capture a graph's global topological features, the Meta path-based techniques are run by random walking across nodes.
+Being similar in mechanism to the deep learning-based models for bipartite graph embedding, the deep learning techniques can also capture and preserve the non-linear topological features hidden in general graphs.